Siw Malmkvist: Career

-In later years she has done many shows like on Hamburger Börs in Stockholm, along with Lill-Babs and Wenche Myhre.
+In later years she has done many shows, including on Hamburger Börs in Stockholm, along with Lill-Babs and Wenche Myhre.
 She participated in Melodifestivalen 2004 with the song "C'est la vie" along with Towa Carson and Ann-Louise Hanson.
 The trio went on to sing at Allsång på Skansen, which is broadcast on SVT.
-Between 2003 and 2012, Malmkvist every year participated in the Arlövs revue show.
+Between 2003 and 2012, Malmkvist participated in the Arlövs revue show every year.
 In 2003 and 2004, she took part in the Diggiloo summer tour.
 On 2 June 2004, Malmkvist, along with Wenche Myhre and Gitte Henning, debuted their show Gitte Wenche Siw – Die Show, in Germany, Austria and Switzerland.
-The tour continued until June 2008 in Kiel with a total of 350 shows.
-Together with actor Thorsten Flinck, she recorded a Swedish cover of Nick Cave/Kylie Minogue's 1995 hit "Where the Wild Roses Grow" called ”Vildvuxna rosor”.
+The tour continued until June 2008 in Kiel, with a total of 350 shows.
+Together with actor Thorsten Flinck, she recorded a Swedish cover of Nick Cave/Kylie Minogue's 1995 hit "Where the Wild Roses Grow", called "Vildvuxna rosor".
 In 2005, Malmkvist participated in the TV4 show Körslaget, where she was eliminated first on 5 April.

-In 2009, she as a celebrity guest on SVT1's Stjärnorna på slottet, where she told about her life and career.
-Between 2010 and 2011, she along with Lill-Babs and Ann-Louise Hanson had a show called "Tre damer".
-In 2010, published her memoirs named Tunna skivor av mig.
+In 2009, she was a celebrity guest on SVT1's Stjärnorna på slottet, where she discussed her life and career.
+Between 2010 and 2011, Malmkvist, along with Lill-Babs and Ann-Louise Hanson, had a show called Tre damer.
+In 2010, Malmkvist published her memoirs, named Tunna skivor av mig.

 In 2011, she performed at Allsång på Skansen performing a medley of her hits.
-In 2012, she participated in the SVT show Who do you think you are?.
-On the show she was told about her ancestors being soldiers at the Battle at Poltava and that she had Snapphanar amongst her relatives.
+In 2012, she participated on the SVT show Vem tror du att du är?, the Swedish version of Who Do You Think You Are?.
+On the show, she was told her ancestors were soldiers at the Battle at Poltava and that she had Snapphanar amongst her relatives.

-Malmkvist had signed on to be a celebrity dancer on Let's Dance 2020 which is broadcast on TV4.
-However on 17 March it was revealed that she would not participate because of restrictions concerning the COVID-19 virus.
+Malmkvist signed on to be a celebrity dancer on Let's Dance 2020, which is broadcast on TV4.
+However, on 17 March it was revealed that she would not participate because of restrictions concerning the COVID-19 virus.

 In 2021, she took part in two episodes of the TV4 show Så mycket bättre.

-In 2023, Malmkvist was a guest celebrity judge in the episode MARATHON Talent Hunt of the Swedish language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play.
+In 2023, Malmkvist was a guest celebrity judge on the episode "MARATHON Talent Hunt" of the Swedish-language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play.

-In 2025, the documentary film ”Filmen om Siw” (The film about Siw) premiered in Swedish cinemas.
+In 2025, the documentary film Filmen om Siw premiered in Swedish cinemas.
+In December of that year, SVT broadcast a three-part documentary series on Malmkvist's life and career, called Siw.

+On 24 December 2025, Malmkvist was the julvärd, the presenter for SVT's Christmas Eve broadcasts.

 Personal life

-Siw Malmkvist was married to Finnish-Swedish musician Lasse Mårtenson between 1963 and 1969, and the couple have one daughter.
+Malmkvist was married to Finnish-Swedish musician Lasse Mårtenson from 1963 to 1969, and the couple have one daughter.
 Malmkvist was in a relationship with actor Fredrik Ohlsson from 1971 until his death in 2023; the couple have a son together born in 1973.